dany-fedorov/caught-object-report-json/README.md

 Intended use cases are

 - Structured logging
-- Sending caught objects through network, e.g. REST API or GraphQL response
+- REST API or GraphQL response
+- Front-end sending an error report

 > Please don't hesitate to open an issue if your use case for this type of library is not met.